-During pregnancy, your body has an increased amount of the hormone Relaxin that causes all your joints to get loosey-goosey, which is a good thing as it allows your pelvic bones to spread with a growing fetus.
-However, it can lead to instability and pain in your pubic bone and sacroiliac joints and well as instability in your ankle joints, which could potentially lead to falls.
+During pregnancy, your body has an increased amount of the hormone Relaxin that causes all your joints to get loosey-goosey.
+This is a good thing as it allows your pelvic bones to spread with a growing fetus.
+However, it can lead to instability and pain in your pubic bone and sacroiliac joints and also instability in your ankle joints, which could potentially lead to falls.
 Running on a smooth surface, avoiding trails with uneven surfaces, proper footwear, and making sure you have appropriate core stability and balance to minimize the risk of falling.

 I recommend breath work and core work in various positions to get your pelvic floor and deep abs engaged to help maintain stability while running.
 Strength training is an excellent complement to running but you need to ensure that you are breathing in a way that will limit an excess of pressure on your abdominal wall and pelvic floor, limiting the risk of diastasis recti or pelvic organ prolapse.